szakszka/pdt-assignment-gis-szakszova/README.md

     * show towers within a radius of a selected point

-    * show the nearest *n* channels from the selected point
+    * show the nearest *n* towers from the selected point

     * show coverage on selected point